 Defining Functional Needs – Updating CMIST By June Isaacson Kailes Disability Policy Consultant

-CMIST History (communication, maintaining health, independence, support and safety, and transportation)
+CMIST History (communication, maintaining health, independence, support, safety, and self-determination, and transportation)

 At a 2006 United States Health and Human Services, “Working Conference on Emergency Management and Individuals with Disabilities and the Elderly,” I proposed a function-based approach to include people with disabilities in emergency planning, response, and recovery.
 The intent was to accurately guide, and increase clarity regarding including the emergency needs of a large segment of the population in planning and service delivery.
 I explained this concept in a subsequent article, (Kailes, J., Enders, A., (2007) Moving Beyond “Special Needs”: A function-based framework for emergency management and planning.
 JDPS, 2007.
 17: p.
 230-237).

 This functional approach considers the previous “special needs” framework ineffective because it did not provide specific guidance for operationalizing tasks required for effective and appropriate preparedness, planning and response.
 That is, inclusive of large numbers of people with disabilities and others with access and functional needs.
 In addition, in big disasters, functional needs can increase significantly when people acquire disabilities resulting from the event as well as when people with disabilities and others with access and functional needs do not have access to their devices, equipment, supplies, medications and the existing access customizations of their commonly used environments.